hashicorp/terraform-provider-aws/website/docs/r/apprunner_service.html.markdown

 The `instance_configuration` block supports the following arguments:

 * `cpu` - (Optional) The number of CPU units reserved for each instance of your App Runner service represented as a String.
 Defaults to `1024`.
 Valid values: `1024|2048|(1|2) vCPU`.
-* `instance_role_arn` - (Required) The Amazon Resource Name (ARN) of an IAM role that provides permissions to your App Runner service.
+* `instance_role_arn` - (Optional) The Amazon Resource Name (ARN) of an IAM role that provides permissions to your App Runner service.
 These are permissions that your code needs when it calls any AWS APIs.
 * `memory` - (Optional) The amount of memory, in MB or GB, reserved for each instance of your App Runner service.
 Defaults to `2048`.
 Valid values: `2048|3072|4096|(2|3|4) GB`.

 ### Source Configuration